Professional practice

 - Commercial chancery disputes

-Katherine is also currently instructed for the second defendant in Investbank PSC v El- Husseini & Ors, defending a s.423 claim, and is also currently assisting a company with an application for delivery up of a client file.
+Katherine also acted for the second defendant in Investbank PSC v El- Husseini & Ors, defending a s.423 claim, and is also currently assisting a company with an application for delivery up of a client file.

 She has also been instructed as sole counsel to advise on commercial chancery matters, including on the advantages and disadvantages of a dormant LLP being kept on the register at Companies House and the protection afforded to members by a business and asset purchase agreement where the business and assets of the LLP have been sold.